f45tb00t/OpenWRT_HA_Presence/README.md

 hostapd_cli -i wl1-ap0
 ```

-You should see events such as:
+Events should look similar to:

 ```text
 AP-STA-CONNECTED aa:bb:cc:dd:ee:ff
 AP-STA-DISCONNECTED aa:bb:cc:dd:ee:ff
 ```

+This is useful when diagnosing whether an event is generated by `hostapd` before looking at MQTT or Home Assistant.

 ---

-## Check currently associated clients
+## Check associated clients

-To see clients currently connected to an interface:
+To see which clients are currently associated with an interface:

 ```sh
 iw dev wl0-ap0 station dump